filouscience/CoulombIntegral.jl/README.md

 ## methods

-We employ methods of (i) direct Monte Carlo integration, and (ii) semi-analytical Laplace expansion of the interaction potential $1/r$.
+We implement methods of (i) direct Monte Carlo integration, and (ii) semi-analytical method using Laplace expansion of the interaction potential $1/r$.

 ### MonteCarlo method